SaSanju/Interview/README.md

     > nodemon server.js

-check url to sign up - http://localhost:3000/signup
+1. check url to sign up as Admin - http://localhost:3000/signup

+2. provide valid emails in config.js for invitation emails

-first sign up and then expect an invitation link for quiz
+3. send an invitation link for quiz from admin dashboard